Carrieww/carrieww.github.io/_pages/about.md

 <p>I am a second-year PhD student in the School of Computing and Data Science (HKUCDS) at the <a href="https://www.hku.hk/">University of Hong Kong (HKU)</a>, supervised by <a href="https://www.reynold.hku.hk/">Prof. Reynold Cheng</a>.
 I also work closely with <a href="https://en.wikipedia.org/wiki/Sihem_Amer-Yahia">Prof. Sihem Amer-Yahia</a> from the <a href="https://www.cnrs.fr/en">CNRS</a> and <a href="https://www.cs.ubc.ca/~laks/">Prof. Laks V.S.
 Lakshmanan</a> from <a href="https://www.ubc.ca/">UBC</a>.
 My research focuses on Graph Analytics and Machine Learning Inference, and I have a strong interest in exploring various interdisciplinary DB problems.
 I am open to research cooperation and welcome any collaboration invitation via <a href="mailto:carrie07@connect.hku.hk">email</a>.</p>

-<p>I graduated with a first-class honours degree with two majors in Mathematics and Decision Analytics from the <a href="https://www.hku.hk/">HKU</a>.
+<p>I graduated with a first-class honors degree with two majors in Mathematics and Decision Analytics from the <a href="https://www.hku.hk/">HKU</a>.
 My graduation project was supervised by <a href="https://saasweb.hku.hk/staff/adelalau/">Dr. Adela Lau</a> from the Department of Statistics and Actuarial Science.
 Additionally, I participated in the 2022 <a href="https://ims.nus.edu.sg/events/rips2022/">RIPS program</a> organized by <a href="https://ims.nus.edu.sg/">NUS IMS</a>, where I conducted research with <a href="https://www.grab.com/sg/">Grab</a>.</p>

 # 🔥 News
 - *2024.06*: &nbsp;🎉🎉 Our first graph hypothesis testing paper is accepted by VLDB 2024.